rzbdz/libcoring/README.md

 #### Cancellation

-I like this, it fulfills a real asynchronous programing style.
+What described in this section is only available in branch `cancellation` since it involves a lot of changes on the structures and design, check [here](https://github.com/rzbdz/libcoring/tree/cancellation), once it's stable, it would be merged.

-Cancellation with `io_uring` is indeed tricky, and I do have concerns on the performance (both memory usage and extra runtime overhead).
+Cancellation with c++ coroutine and `io_uring` is difficult to implement, and there are concerns on the performance ( both memory usage and extra runtime overhead).

-Anyway, the first usable cancellation is supported now, more tests would be done and more functionalities would support cancellation soon.
+Anyway, the first usable cancellation is supported (limited) now, more tests would be done and more functionalities would support cancellation soon.

-What's noteworthy is that the cancellation is working with `async_task` while those use `task`(lazy) as coroutine would not support cancellation.
-I think this distinguishes the `fire-but-pickup-later` semantic and `await/async` semantic using lazy `task`.
+The cancellation is working with `async_task`.
+Using lazy `task` as coroutine would not benefit from it.
+This distinguishes the `fire-but-pickup-later` semantic and `await/async` semantic.

 A demo would be like this (another style of `connect_to with` timeout):